 Gỏi Cuốn Ingredients:

-1 pound Pork Leg (preferably with skin on), sliced thin
+1 pound Pork (Butt/Shoulder, Belly, Leg), sliced thin

 1 pound shrimp (31-35 count), peeled and deveined